sencha/gxt-demo-grids/README.md

 * [Grids Demo](http://examples.sencha.com/gxt-grids/)

 ## Debug
 1. Run `mvn install` at root, so the theme is built.
+(You can stop it on the application compile, debugging in SDM will do this piece)
+2. Import the project into the IDE.
+3. Start the launcher in the ide.
-2. Debug the application, from the application module.
+4. Debug the application, from the application module.

+* `mvn install` only has to be done initially to set up the project.
+* Or run `mvn install` on the theme if it's modified.